pranaysahith/k8-traffic-generator/docs/README.md

 ## Multiple sites support

-To support customized actions for different URLs on different websites, the traffic generators will implement expandable APIs for supported actions (open a page, follow a link, upload a file, download a file).
+To support customized actions on different websites, the traffic generators will implement expandable APIs for supported actions (open a page, follow a link, upload a file, download a file).

 Support of different web-site will be modularized into plugins.
 This will allow one to easily add/remove the support of necessary/unnecessary websites on a particular POD.